kasparsd/automatic-post-scheduler/readme.txt

 == Installation ==

-1. Upload `automatic-post-scheduler` to the `/wp-content/plugins/` directory
+1. Upload `automatic-post-scheduler` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate "Automatic Post Scheduler" through the "Plugins" menu in WordPress.
-3. Go to *Settings* > *Writing* and choose min/max interval between posts
+3. Go to *Settings* > *Writing* and choose the interval between scheduled posts.
-4. Publish posts in rapid succession
+4. Publish posts in rapid succession.

 == Frequently Asked Questions ==